Guangzhou Metro: Accelerated expansion in the 2000s

 The renewed craze for rapid transit across the country soon encountered a new round of tightened control on project approval around 2003.
 But Guangzhou was exempted along with Beijing, Shanghai and Shenzhen.
 By the time Line 2 was completed, construction of Line 3, Line 4, and Guangfo Line had been underway, among which only Guangfo Line later fell to stringent regulation of approvals.

 Lines in operation

 Line 1

 Line 1 runs from Xilang to Guangzhou East railway station, with a total length of 18.5 km.

-Except for Kengkou and Xilang, all stations in Line 1 are underground.
+Except for Kengkou and Xilang, all stations on Line 1 are underground.
 Its first section, from Xilang to Huangsha, opened on 28 June 1997, making Guangzhou the fourth city in mainland China to have a metro system.
 The full line started operation two years later on 28 June 1999.
 Line 1's color is yellow.